 For the "associates" who are presumably training to be Lighthouse mentors, coaches, or even counsellors (Lighthouse say they offer this service) the purpose of these five-six hour sermon-like sessions is unclear.
 "Associates" and “associate elects” don't seem to be employees of Lighthouse (and therefore are probably not protected under employment law), or considered freelance, and LIG does not seem part of a recognised qualification or mentorship association.
 And counselling – at least in the UK – is unregulated.

-With no qualifications whatsoever, this could mean that any of the "associates" would find it almost impossible to find coaching and mentorship work outside of Lighthouse.
+With no qualifications whatsoever, this could mean that any of the "associates" could find it almost impossible to find coaching and mentorship work outside of Lighthouse.
 To but it simply, it's unclear what's in it for them.

-We also know of members paying many thousands of pounds to become an "associate" but it's unclear if any have yet seen any financial return whatsoever – apart from Lighthouse's inner circle.
+We also know of members paying many thousands of pounds to become an "associate" but it's also unclear if any have yet seen any financial return whatsoever – apart from Lighthouse's inner circle.